lbain/lucybain/source/blog/2016/11-05-ela-conf-day-2.md

 ---
-title: Ela Conf - morning of day two
+title: Ela Conf - day two
 tags: conference, women in tech

 description: Notes I took from the first day of Ela Conf in Philadelphia